MohamedHamdy28/Real-time-Traffic-violation-detection-system/README.md

 ---

-If you are interested in purchasing this product or would like more information, please feel free to contact me.
+If you are interested in purchasing this product or would like more information, please feel free to contact me at hamody28522@gmail.com .